 Excavations generate thousands of artifacts, each of which is washed, sorted, identified, and catalogued onto hundreds of catalog sheets during the winter months.
 This crowdsourcing project is designed to help the archaeology department data-enter these catalog sheets so they can be used for ongoing analysis of the excavated sites.
 This project will allow you, the public, to participate in this stage of artifact analysis.
 This data entry will allow our staff to conduct their analysis of the artifacts, their distributions across the site, more efficiently.

-The sheets in this particular project are the glass objects excavated during the 2016 field season at the North Dwelling and South Kitchen.
+The sheets in this particular project are glass artifacts collected from Dry ¼” samples excavated during the 2016 field season at the North Dwelling and South Kitchen.
 These two structures are part of the excavations of the South Yard, six structures that comprised James Madison’s domestic slave complex.
 These excavations are part of a 3-year project to fully excavate, interpret, and reconstruct these structures to better and more accurately tell the story of the enslaved community at Montpelier.
 Your help in transcribing these catalogue sheets will help us in learning more about this community some can better interpret it for our visitors.

 As an added bonus, the Montpelier Foundation will be offering $50 off one of our Montpelier Archaeology Expedition Programs for the person who completes the most tasks in this project!
 You can see where you rank in the "Statistics" tab on the project page.
 Be sure to login in order to participate!